 The rest of the casting sucks, though.
 Whoever chose Melvyn Douglas as Hepburn’s lover must have been bonkers.
 At 46 he looked 66.
 He was a New Yorker, appears smarmy, plays a shyster lawyer and is utterly improbable as Tracy’s rival.
 James Bell and Ruth Nelson as the homesteader and his wife were melodrama ham actors of the corniest kind.
 All the other characters are completely unmemorable ten seconds after the film has ended.

 The production is very poor.
 There are endless studio sets with back projection of reels and reels of black & white footage of grass prairie.
 Enough of that sea of grass already.
 We get seriously tired of seeing Tracy ‘ride’ one of those fake horses on a sound stage while action pans jerkily out behind him on a screen.
 Hepburn and her elderly paramour ride on a stationary sleigh in Denver in the same way.
+MGM were very bad at this and it disfigured many of their Westerns.

 So where did all that big budget go?
 It seems to have been spent on Ms. Hepburn’s gowns (a different one in each scene) and the Victorian fripperies in the house.